Updated: Sep 8

 The perspective you have around exercise can make or break its role in your life.

 Listening to your body’s wants and needs for movement is just as important as listening to your hunger and fullness cues.
+And just like with food, your relationship to movement and exercise will flourish when you release the rules and "shoulds" and get in touch with what feels good and makes you happy.

 ✨Principle #10 - Honor your health with gentle nutrition.